Two Factor Authentication

 The key objectives of 2FA are to protect the client’s online trading account and information from unauthorized access, and enhance the overall security of online trading systems.

-4. What if I choose not to use 2FA for trading through GCS?
+4. What if I choose not to use 2FA for trading through SFP?

 In general, single-factor password authentication is more susceptible to password-based attacks and malware that could result in the compromise and hijacking of online trading accounts by unauthorized parties.
 This could in turn lead to unauthorized disclosure of your personal and trading information that may be available on the online trading account, or the carrying out of fraudulent trades through your online trading account.
 Choosing not to use 2FA for the online trading account would increase your exposure to these risks.

-5. How can I protect myself if I choose not to use 2FA for online trading through GCS?
+5. How can I protect myself if I choose not to use 2FA for online trading through SFP?

 You should observe the following practices to secure the confidentiality and integrity of your password and PIN (for funds transfer), personal details and other confidential data as far as possible.
 These will help to prevent unauthorised transactions and fraudulent use of your accounts and make sure that no one else would be able to observe or steal your access credentials or other security information to impersonate them or obtain unauthorised access to your online accounts.